DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/ascend_quickstart.md

 Once the Pod is successfully running, view the log results.
 The key information displayed on the screen is as shown in the following image.
 The label in the prompt represents the category label, conf represents the maximum confidence of that category, and class represents the corresponding category.
-These values may vary depending on the version and environment, so please refer to your actual situation.
+These values may vary depending on the version and environment, so refer to your actual situation.

 ![Ascend demo execution result](./images/ascend-demo-pod-result.png)